Problems With the Bowflex Tread Climber

 Power

 Power to the TreadClimber display console can be interrupted in a number of ways.
-If the outlet is functioning, the machine is plugged in and turned on and it still will not power up, the magnetic safety key may need to be replaced.
+If the outlet is functioning, the machine is plugged in and turned on and it still will not power up, the magnetic safety key might have to be replaced.
 If the problem persists, an LED diagnostic should be carried out on the machine with the assistance of a trained Bowflex customer service representative.
 By viewing the LED diagnostics panel located inside the rear step, you will be able to determine if the power cables or the console needs to be replaced.

 Sensor Malfunction